tigergiangnguyen/professional-readme-generator/README.md

   ## License

-  A high-quality README file is the license, this is liscensed by Apache_2.0.
+  A high-quality README file is the license, this is liscensed by MIT.

   ## Contributing